StanfordSIMILab/smi-al/README.md

 **Paper**

-Park, Jay J. * and Xu, Bruce Changlong * and Cho, Josh and Htun, Ethan and Lee, Hwanhee and Zaluska, Tomasz Jan and Doiphode, Nehal and Lee, John Y.K. and Adeli, Ehsan and Buch, Vivek P. *Enhancing Surgeon-Machine Interface in Neurosurgery: Methodology for Efficient Annotation and Segmentation Model Development by Leveraging Embedding-Based Clustering Techniques.* 19th World Congress of Neurosurgery (WFNS 2025), Dubai, UAE, December 2025. (*Equal contribution by the first two authors.*)
+Park, Jay J. * and Xu, Bruce Changlong * and Cho, Josh and Htun, Ethan and Lee, Hwanhee and Zaluska, Tomasz Jan and Doiphode, Nehal and Lee, John Y.K. and Adeli, Ehsan and Buch, Vivek P. *"Enhancing Surgeon-Machine Interface in Neurosurgery: Methodology for Efficient Annotation and Segmentation Model Development by Leveraging Embedding-Based Clustering Techniques."* **19th World Congress of Neurosurgery (WFNS 2025), Dubai, UAE**, December 2025. (*Equal contribution by the first two authors.*)

 **BibTeX (paper)**
 ```bibtex